-LGBTQIA+ Inclusive Teen Treatment Center
+LGBTQIA+ Inclusive Teen and Young Adult Treatment Center

-At Ember Recovery, we provide LGBTQIA+ inclusive teen addiction treatment to ensure the needs of this youth community are met.
+At Ember Recovery, we provide LGBTQIA+ inclusive teen and young adult addiction treatment to ensure the needs of this youth community are met.
 All staff are trained extensively in how to provide inclusive, respectful care.
 Some staff working in Ember Recovery also identify as LGBTQIA+ and can navigate LGBTQIA+ issues more naturally.

-Inclusive Adolescent Drug and Alcohol Rehab
+Inclusive Adolescent and Young Adult Drug and Alcohol Rehab

-Risk Factors for Substance Use in LGBTQIA+ Teens
+Risk Factors for Substance Use in LGBTQIA+ Teens and Young Adults

 Harassment